fitzgeraldkd/dariana_hospital_AR_exercise/README.md

   name of the medicine (i.e. Vicodin, Metformin, Advil, etc.)

-After creating the tables using migrations, use the `seeds.rb` file to create instances of your fours classes so you can test your code.
+After creating the tables using migrations, use the `seeds.rb` file to create instances of your three classes so you can test your code.

-**Once you've set up your tables**, create some seed data (you need it so you can test your code) and work on building out the following deliverables.
+**Once you've set up your tables**, work on building out the following deliverables.

 ### (Only in Stage 2) Object Association Methods